 Today’s the day!
 After months of brainstorming, creating and experimenting, my Natural Bath Bombs eBook (and accompanying Natural Bath Care Package) is finally finished and ready to send out into the world!
 My goal for the eBook was to simplify the bath bomb making process, yet offer lots of ingredient options, all while keeping the recipes filled […]...read the full article.

 Recently I had the good fortune to view the inside of Rosalee de la Forêt’s upcoming book, Alchemy of Herbs.
 As expected, it’s absolutely wonderful, filled with all sorts of helpful herbal information and beautiful photos.
 This is definitely a volume for your home library that you’ll refer to time and time again!
-I’m so excited to be […]...read the full article.
+I’m so excited to be able […]...read the full article.

 This simple herbal syrup recipe combines calming herbs with raw honey, creating a tasty and effective dose of natural stress relief.
 It features: Lemon Balm – which acts as a mild sedative, helps calm nerves & improves mood (two interesting studies HERE and HERE) St. John’s Wort* – a proven antidepressant and mood lifter, also helps with […]...read the full article.